 Pindos, the largest mountain range in Greece offers steep ravines, rivers and traditionally stone-built villages and the alpine 'Greek diamonds' of Tymfi (2497m), Tzoumerka (2393m) and Lakmos (2294m).
 There is also an alpine lake at 2050m, and a number of archaeological and cultural sites.
 Dimitra Koutsotheodori from Wayout Adventures, specialists in adventures in Greece, says its' "the ultimate means of escape."

 Crete, Greece's largest island and the birthplace of the great Greek poets is best known for its Mediterranean gastronomy, music tradition and folk art and is considered the most "exotic" backcountry ski areas in Europe.

-52% of the island's total area is covered by mountains; the White Mountains in the Chania region extend for 40-45km from west to east, and have 57 peaks over 2,000 meters tall and the mountain range of Psiloritis dominates the centre of Crete,
+52 per cent of the island's total area is covered by mountains; the White Mountains in the Chania region extend for 40-45km from west to east, and have 57 peaks over 2,000 metres tall and the mountain range of Psiloritis dominates the centre of Crete,

 "The Cretan mountains offer unique experiences.
 Endless mountain ski fields and routes that fill you with awe overlooking the Libyan and the Aegean Sea," says Koutsotheodori.

 The highest and most alpine mountain in Greece, Mount Olympus (2918 metres), known as the "Throne of the Gods" is located 80 km southwest from Thessaloniki and top of the agenda for ski tourers, with its southern side starting just above Olympiada village and the Aghia Triada-Sparmos Monastery offering the best snow.